 Hannah Cope Johnson is Principal Harp of the Metropolitan Opera.
 She was previously Principal Harp of the Sarasota Orchestra.
 She has appeared with major ensembles on the East coast including the Philadelphia Orchestra, Orchestra of St. Luke’s, and the Boston Symphony Orchestra among others.
-Recent career highlights include a debut solo recital for the American Harp Society in New York City and guest artist features with Lyric Chamber Music Society of New York, Artist Series Concerts of Sarasota, and Boston Chamber Music Society.
+Recent career highlights include a debut solo recital for the American Harp Society in New York City; guest artist features with Lyric Chamber Music Society of New York, Artist Series Concerts of Sarasota, and Boston Chamber Music Society; and the world premiere of Hannah’s own arrangements for harp and cello at Carnegie Hall.

 Hannah grew up in Salt Lake City, UT where she studied harp with Kimberly Dunford and ShruDeLi Ownbey.
 She earned a Bachelor of Music degree from Brigham Young University in Provo, UT with Dr. Nicole Brady, and obtained a Master of Music degree and a Graduate Diploma from New England Conservatory of Music, under the tutelage of Jessica Zhou of Boston Symphony Orchestra.
 Hannah also enjoyed a summer as a Tanglewood Music Center fellow during her years in Boston.